rrama08/rrama08.github.io/architecture/victory.md

 > Leaders don't create followers, they create more leaders - Tom Peters

 Relationships are built through **trust**, nurtured through genuine **care** for the others and their well being.
 A leader makes those around them considerably better than they are in the absence of the leader.
-Also please trust leaders who demonstrate **integrity** and clear **principles**.
+Also people trust leaders who demonstrate **integrity** and clear **principles**.

 A successful leader needs to consider relationships as a true asset to themselves and those around them and need to nurture and develop these relationships on a daily basis.